gnanasai5111/Software-concepts/React/README.md

 - **Diffing** is comparing the old and new Virtual DOM trees to find differences.
 - **Reconciliation** is updating the real DOM efficiently based on those differences.

+## Real DOM (Document Object Model)

+- The Real DOM is the actual structure that the browser uses to represent the page.
+It's a tree-like structure where each node is an element in the webpage (e.g., <div>, <p>, etc.).

+- Key Points about Real DOM:

+- Slower Performance: Direct manipulations of the real DOM are often slow.
+Changing an element requires a complete re-render of the entire DOM tree, even if only one small part of the UI has changed.

+- Heavy Re-rendering: Every time the state of the app changes, the real DOM is updated, leading to possible performance issues, especially with large applications.

+- Browser-Dependent: The real DOM is tightly connected to the browser, and the page’s state is rendered immediately in the UI.

+## Virtual DOM

+- The Virtual DOM is a lightweight copy of the real DOM.
+It is an in-memory representation of the real DOM that React uses to optimize rendering performance.

+- Key Points about Virtual DOM:

+- Faster Updates: The virtual DOM allows React to perform efficient diffing by comparing the old virtual DOM with the new one, finding the differences, and only updating the changed parts in the real DOM.

+- No Direct Manipulation: The virtual DOM is not visible in the browser, and we never directly manipulate it.
+It’s simply a tool for React to efficiently calculate and update what’s necessary in the real DOM.

+- Reconciliation: React uses the virtual DOM to figure out the minimal set of updates to apply to the real DOM (through a process called reconciliation).
+This minimizes re-rendering and improves performance.